Important facts and information to know when visiting Egypt

 Most popular attractions in Egypt

-The list for Egypt is quite extensive!
+The list of must-visit attractions in Egypt is quite extensive!
 Cairo is the most popular starting point for most where you can go on to discover the Nile Valley, but don’t forget the coastal areas as well from Alexandria in the north on the Mediterranean and Sharm el-Sheikh and Dahab on the Sinai Peninsular.

 - Pyramids of Giza – Built as tombs for the mighty Pharaohs and guarded by the Sphinx. the only remaining ancient Wonder of the World and one of the world’s most recognisable sites.